 The Group manages its capital to ensure the Group will be able to continue as a going concern while maximising the return to shareholder through the optimisation of the debt and equity balance.
-The Group's overall strategy remains unchanged from 2021.
+The Group's overall strategy remains unchanged from 2022.

-The capital structure of the Group consists of net debt (total debt in Note 17 and 18 after deducting cash and bank balances) and shareholder equity of the Group.
+The capital structure of the Group consists of net debt (total debt in Note 22 and 24 after deducting cash and cash equivalents) and shareholder equity of the Group.
 The Group is not subject to any externally imposed capital requirements.